 Picture 1.
 Elements of personal communication

-Choosing the right tone for your customer support should be among your top priorities, as tone must evolve to meet the needs of the specific customer you’re talking to.
-Customer service agents are not able to use facial expressions or body language to express themselves, so their only way is through tone of voice.
-So, train your team on how to fulfill the needs of a customer and deliver an excellent customer experience.
+Choosing the right tone of voice when offering customer support should be a high priority for your business.
+And let’s not forget that the tone must evolve to the needs of the individual customers you are talking to.
+Since it is known that there are no facial expressions in customer service, tone of voice is the only voice.
+So make sure you use it right by training your team on how to fulfill the needs of a customer and deliver an excellent customer experience.

-After training, write a guide and implement it in your customer service philosophy.
+After training, the best thing you could do for your employees – a guide.
+Plus, don’t forget to implement it into your customer service philosophy.
 It will be easier for your team to focus on their goals.

 The easiest part is to answer the phone.
 But how are you going to answer is what makes a difference.
-It is the tone of voice that affects the whole conversation.
+It is the tone of voice that has an impact on the whole conversation.
 Nobody wants to talk to a person who is rushed or rude.
-It affects both the relationship with the customer as much as the company reputation.
+It affects both the relationship with the customer as much as the company’s reputation.

 But then, other research goes that 78% of respondents said that an overly casual has a negative impact on their experience when the agent is denying a request.

 Which, when you think of it, makes sense, because then customers will think you are not taking them seriously.
-But what you should also consider, is the mood of your customer.
+There is also one more important thing you need to look at.
+And that is the mood of your customer.
 In customer service agents mostly deal with angry and rude customers.
 And sometimes those customers are testing the patience of an agent.
 By using the communication techniques they’ve previously learned in their training programs, an agent will be able to manage the situation in the right way.

-5 Ways to Improve Your Tone of Voice in Customer Service
+5 Ways to Improve Tone of Voice in Customer Service

 Try to be positive right from the beginning of the call.
 Answer with a warm greeting.
-That will immediately improve customer experience and increases the chance of the agent capturing a complete message.
+Show compassion and give out a positive vibe.
+When you act like this at the very beginning, the customer will get the feeling that you’ve got things under control and maybe relax a little bit.
+That will immediately improve customer experience and increase the chance of the agent capturing a complete message.

 Here are a few tips ToughNickel wrote to help prepare you to be a better listener: